 - 10.1 Members of staff are able to confiscate, retain or dispose of a pupil's property as a punishment, so long as it is reasonable in the circumstances.
 The law protects them from liability for damage to, or loss of, any confiscated items provided they have acted lawfully.
-In our academy any items which are confiscated will be held securely by the personal assistant to the leadership team, Miss C Alcock.
+In our academies any items which are confiscated will be held securely by either Mr Bouckley or Mrs Cook.

 - 10.2 Members of staff can exercise their power to search without consent for "prohibited items" including

 - knives and weapons

 - alcohol

 - illegal drugs

 - stolen items

 - tobacco and cigarette papers

 - fireworks

 - pornographic images

 - any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property.

 - 10.3 Weapons and knives and child pornography are given to the police as soon as reasonably practical.

-- 10.4 Other items which are confiscated are returned to parents/carers via the Academy reception at the end of the academy day in accordance with 10.5.
+- 10.4 Other items which are confiscated are returned parents/carers via the Academy reception at the end of the academy day in accordance with 10.5

-- 10.5 A log is kept to record all confiscated items and items to be returned will be held by the personal assistant to the leadership team (see Appendix C).
+- 10.5 A log is kept to record all confiscated items (see Appendix C).